︎ ︎ ︎

 Link to Video

-The spiritual dimension of The Sea is a Blue Memory draws from Southeast Asian mythologies of sea spirits and deities, weaving these beliefs into the fabric of the work.
-Across the region, the sea has long been regarded as a realm of divine presence, a liminal space where unseen forces converge.
-This connection between the sea, memory, and spirituality underscores its role as both a witness and a participant in human history, shaping the identities of those who live along its shores.
+The spiritual dimension of the animation draws from Southeast Asian mythologies surrounding sea spirits and deities, integrating these traditional beliefs deeply into its conceptual framework.
+Throughout Southeast Asia, maritime realms have historically been perceived as spaces imbued with divine and supernatural presences, existing as liminal territories wherein human and non-human agencies intersect.
 The work envisions the sea as a vast, sentient body that absorbs, distorts, and transmits memory across generations.
 It suggests that history is never static but always in flux, through shifting perspectives and unresolved hauntings.